ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/forward.md

-As ever, if you have any issues with getting this working, just drop a ticket into UKFast support and our engineers will be able to offer some help.
+If you have any issues with getting this working, just drop a ticket into UKFast support and our engineers will be able to offer some help.